rohan-jangala/Machine-Learning-2018/readme.md

-* AI and Machine Learning
+# Digital Media Academy AI and Machine Learning 2018
+## List of Projects
-** Mean or Nice Chatbot - Model to detect mean or nice compliments ** Trading Teacher Chatbot - Chatbot about trading to help users learn to trade and understand different markets
+* Mean or Nice Chatbot - Model to detect mean or nice compliments
+* Trading Chatbot - Chatbot about trading to help users learn to trade and understand markets